The Golden Mickeys

 The Golden Mickeys (Cantonese: 《米奇金獎音樂劇》) is a stage musical presented in the format of an awards show, featuring characters from various Disney films.
 This revue-style production first appeared on the Disney Cruise Line, debuting in September 2003 on the Disney Wonder, replacing the show Morty the Magician.
-In the fall of 2004, the show was relocated to the Disney Dream during the ship's dry dock period.
+In the fall of 2011, the show was added to the Disney Dream during the ship's opening period.
 Performances are held in the Walt Disney Theater, located on Deck 4 of the ship.

 The Golden Mickeys made its first appearance on land at Hong Kong Disneyland.
 The show concluded its run on July 26, 2015, to make way for the new show Mickey and the Wondrous Book.
 This production premiered in November 2015 as part of the park's 10th-anniversary celebrations.

 Disney Cruise Line version

 In the entertainment program aboard Cruise Ships, a fictional narrative is presented featuring a character named "Ensign Benson."
 Portrayed as a reserved member of the crew, Benson unexpectedly takes on the responsibilities of a host when the designated host, implied to be the ship's captain, is absent at the commencement of the show.
 In her newly assumed role, which she undertakes with a lack of self-assurance, Benson receives motivational support from a series of interactive video clips featuring real-life celebrities.
 Additionally, her involvement extends to participating in various song and dance performances that are part of the show.
 These feature cast members in the costumes of characters from Snow White and the Seven Dwarfs, The Hunchback of Notre Dame, Tarzan, Mulan, One Hundred and One Dalmatians, Toy Story, Lady and the Tramp, Sleeping Beauty, Pocahontas, and The Lion King performing songs from these films.
 In 2011 the program removed the songs and characters from Sleeping Beauty and Pocahontas, moving them to Disney's Believe that year.
 Subsequently, The Golden Mickeys included both classic and new songs from movies such as The Little Mermaid, Beauty and the Beast, Tangled, The Princess and the Frog and Coco.

 In the vicinity of the Walt Disney Theater, the pre-show area is designed to emulate a red carpet experience, immersing guests in the typical environment associated with celebrities.
 "Rona Rivers" interviews guests at the entrance of the theater, simulating the experience of a celebrity interview on the red carpet.
 This interaction is displayed live on two large screens at the front of the theater, adding to the overall atmosphere.
 The original ensemble of performers at the theater comprised Nadia Wahhab, Crystal Monee Hall, Mark Baratelli, Jeremiah James, Joshua Carlson, Danny Calvert, Tony Wichowski, Erik McEwen, Jessica Quarles, Emma Green, Jonathan Vetsich, and Michele Kaye.
 The Golden Mickeys was directed by Diane Paulus, who directed The Donkey Show in New York City, and choreographed by Maria Torres, who co-choreographed Disney's Enchanted.